mks-archive/concierge/README.md

 ### Goal: Concierge Scripts to be a Frozen Specification
 Ideally the Concierge Script and its `$api` object will not be a moving target after we complete a version 1.0.
 The concept is to craft the smallest interface that would be usable in real-world scenarios and then freeze the spec at version 1.0 much like HTTP/1.1 has been frozen for years.

-##The API-specific Module; The Concierge
+##Concierge Candidates

-A _"Concierge"_ is a module for consuming a specific API.
-Building a Concierge is similar to the discovery process for architecting a hypermedia-based API, but with a bit of client SDK architecture thrown in for good measure.
+A _"Concierge Candidate"_ is a module for consuming a specific API.
+Building a Concierge Candidate is similar to the discovery process for architecting a hypermedia-based API, but with a bit of client SDK architecture thrown in for good measure.

-###Foursquare's v2 API as a Concierge
+###Foursquare's v2 API as a Concierge Candidate
 Here is what the [Concierge for Foursquare v2](http://github.com/newclarity/concierge/blob/master/apis/foursquare.js) looks like based on FourSquare's v2 API _(this is very rough; it is only the first iteration of our proof of concept):_

     /**
-     * Concierge for Foursquare v2 API
+     * Concierge Candidate for Foursquare v2 API
      * VERY PRELIMINARY, only covers one (1) of probably 100 services.
      */